 Your gift to the Friends of the Libraries fund supports a variety of projects including:

 Keep the Library looking like new!
 During the past eighteen years, thousands of students and countless hours of use have worn the furniture in the Park Library.
 The condition and comfort level of the library furnishings directly impacts CMU students' who study for extended periods of time at the library.

-to maintain.
+services and is expensive to maintain.
 Help us provide CMU students and faculty access to the best technology to support learning and research.
 Technology costs vary from $1,600 for a new laptop to $5,000 for new public printers.

 Exhibits and Programs

 Enable the Libraries to host quality speakers, artists, and traveling exhibits, creating a dynamic atmosphere for cultural diversity and engaged learning.